The-Swarm-Corporation/AgentOS/README.md

 | 🎫 Events | Join our community events | [Sign up here](https://lu.ma/5p2jnc2v) |
 | 🚀 Onboarding Session | Get onboarded with Kye Gomez, creator and lead maintainer of Swarms | [Book Session](https://cal.com/swarms/swarms-onboarding-session) |

 ## Contributing

 We welcome contributions from the community.
 Please see our contributing guidelines for more information.

+## License

+This is under a MIT License